Chevrolet Spark Performance

-The Chevrolet Spark comes with a 1.2-liter four-cylinder engine that makes 84 horsepower.
-A five-speed manual transmission is standard, and a continuously variable transmission (CVT) is available on all trims.
-With the CVT, the Spark gets an EPA-estimated 30/39 mpg city/highway, which is great for an affordable subcompact car.
+The 2015 Chevrolet Spark comes with an 84-horsepower, 1.2-liter four-cylinder engine.
+A five-speed manual transmission is standard, and a continuously variable transmission (CVT) is available.
+With the manual transmission, the Spark gets an EPA-estimated 31/39 mpg city/highway, which is great for a subcompact car.

 - "While the Spark won't win any drag races, its 4-cylinder engine isn't severely taxed by its roughly 2,200-lb curb weight.
-The CVT is likely an improvement over the 4-speed, but it's still designed more for fuel economy than outright acceleration.
-Opt for the 5-speed manual and you'll appreciate having more control over power delivery, as well as the fun of rowing your own gears." -- AutoTrader
+The automatic CVT is an improvement over the 4-speed, but it's still designed more for fuel economy than for outright acceleration.
+Opt for the 5-speed manual, and you'll appreciate having more control over power delivery -- not to mention the fun of rowing your own gears." -- AutoTrader

 - "With only 84 hp -- less than many motorcycles -- it's clear that the 2014 Chevrolet Spark is not intended to excite or inspire.
-With the five-speed manual transmission, there's adequate acceleration for merging onto freeways.
-The manual transmission's shift throws are unusually long in order to reduce effort, yet the well-spaced gates make for precise gearchanges." -- Edmunds
+With the five-speed manual transmission, there's adequate acceleration for merging onto freeways." -- Edmunds (2014)

 Handling and Braking